nimipet/nimipet/README.md

 # Nimipet
 Your digital pet that feeds on cryptocurrency.

-The process of developing the game is documented on the Medium - https://medium.com/@nimipet
+The process of Nimipet development documented on Medium - https://medium.com/@nimipet